Verification¶

 assertandcassertare used to specify conditions that should hold true.cassertis required to hold true at compile time andassertcan be checked either at compile or runtime if too slow to check.
 If the condition doesn't hold, an error is raised. -

-optimizeis exactly likeassert, but it also allows the tool to simplify code based on the given conditions.
+assumeis exactly likeassert, but it also allows the tool to simplify code based on the given conditions.
 This can lead to more efficient code generation.
-While unprovenassertcan be enabled/disabled during simulation,optimizecan not be disabled because it can lead to incorrect simulation state. -
+While unprovenassertcan be enabled/disabled during simulation,assumecan not be disabled because it can lead to incorrect simulation state.
+Anassumeon lambda inputs acts like a precondition, anassumeon lambda outputs acts like a postcondition, and anassumemixing inputs and outputs acts as a general optimization constraint.

 Hardware setups always have an extensive CI/verification setup.
 This means that